Italian language courses for Sapienza International Students

 Subscription to all types of courses covered by these guidelines is optional and not mandatory.
 Admission is reserved for students who are regularly enrolled in a course of study as specified above.

 Every year the CLA receives a list of eligible students for the Italian language courses from the ICT Area of the Centro InfoSapienza.
-The students in the list are then invited to take an online placement test on the Moodle platform: https://elearning.uniroma1.it.
+The students in the list are then invited to take a placement test on the Moodle platform: https://elearning.uniroma1.it.

 This placement test is not an exam and only serves to verify a student’s Italian language entry level in order to place each student in an appropriate course.